 TIG welding creates a complete seal between what is being welded.
 It is especially good for applications in which the final product cannot leak under any circumstances, such as a filtration part.

-While the performance is the most valuable aspect of any piece of equipment, a lot of the material being TIG welded can become fairly expensive.
-This is why looks also matter, and TIG welding provides the best-looking seam.
+While the performance is the most valuable aspect of any wire mesh component, TIG welded material can become fairly expensive.
+This is because looks also matter in a lot of applications, and TIG welding provides the best-looking seam.

-The downside of TIG is that it’s both expensive and slow.
-In other words, if you are looking for a quick turn around on products or to cut the expenses of your operation, TIG welding may not be a good fit for you.
+Having said that, the downside of TIG welding is that it’s both expensive and slow.
+In other words, if you are looking for a quick turnaround on products or to cut the expenses of your operation, TIG welding may not be a good fit for you.

 3. Plasma Welding